 You can set up Email Templates within Redtail, allowing you to type up an Email once and then use it going forward for individual or broadcast emails.
+Note: to use Email Templates for individual emails sent through Redtail CRM, your Email Client preferences will need to be set to "use internal".
+For information on where to control that preference, see this post.

 To begin setting up an Email Template, select Manage Your Account after clicking your Name from the Top Right Menu within Redtail: